Odys6x/DataBase/README.md

    ![Alt text](image/app.jpg)

    as you can see here in @app.route('/login') it handles everything for login.html.
-So meaning to say if you were to look up to @app.route('/'), you can handle python logic and return any data, etc back to the html file it was assigned to.
+So meaning to say if you were to look up to @app.route('/'), you can handle python logic and return any data, etc back to the html file it was assigned to. so to get started, go to app.py and run it.

-## request.py
+### request.py

 1. This is where you will run the code from to populate json files that contain NLB library books that are in ebook or digital
-2. If you want to populate your own json file, you can simply change the values of "ContentType"
+2. If you want to populate your own json file, you can change the values of "ContentType".
+Eg. if you choose eBooks, it will gather 100 books of each category from categories.py

    ![Alt text](image/request.jpg)